Multi-unit spectroscopic explorer

-The multi-unit spectroscopic explorer (MUSE) is an integral field spectrograph installed at the Very Large Telescope (VLT) of the European Southern Observatory (ESO).
-It operates in the visible wavelength range, and combines a wide field of view with a fine spatial sampling and a large simultaneous spectral range.
-It is designed to take advantage of the improved spatial resolution provided by adaptive optics.
-MUSE had first light on the VLT on 31 January 2014.
+The Multi-Unit Spectroscopic Explorer (MUSE) is an integral field spectrograph installed at the Very Large Telescope (VLT) of the European Southern Observatory (ESO).
+It operates in the visible wavelength range, and combines a wide field of view with a high spatial resolution and a large simultaneous spectral range (480-930 nm).
+It is specifically designed to take advantage of the improved spatial resolution provided by adaptive optics, offering diffraction-limited performance in specific configurations.
+MUSE had first light on the VLT’s Unit Telescope 4 (UT4) on 31 January 2014.

 Background

 Traditionally astronomical observations in the optical region have been separated into imaging and spectroscopy.
 The former can cover a wide field of view, but at the cost of a very coarse resolution in the wavelength direction.
 The latter has tended to either lose spatial resolution - completely in the case of fibre spectrographs, and partially in the case of long-slit spectrographs - or to have only coarse spatial resolving power in the case of recent integral field spectrographs.

 MUSE was devised to improve on this situation by providing both high spatial resolution as well as a good spectral coverage.
 The principal investigator of the instrument is Roland Bacon at the Lyon Centre for Astrophysics Research (CRAL) in charge of a consortium consisting of six major European institutes: CRAL at Lyon Observatory is the PI institute and led the construction of the majority of the instrument.
 Other involved institutes include the German Institut für Astrophysik Göttingen (IAG) and the Leibniz Institute for Astrophysics Potsdam (AIP), the Netherlands Research School for Astronomy (NOVA), the Institut de Recherche en Astrophysique et Planétologie (IRAP), France, ETH Zürich, Switzerland as well as the European Southern Observatory (ESO).